FirestormAngel/raspberry-documentation/README.md

 * 1 USB 3.0 SD card reader.
 * 1 Network Cable.
 * 1 Network cable port, available on your switch, router, firewall or transit network.
+* 1 USB 3.0 Memorystick, Kingston 64GB or higher. (used for logs and pcap)

 Warning!
 This device will be warm.
 This device is going to be online most of the day, and carrying a heavy load, so a proper aluminium armor without fan is probably a good idea.
 Just make sure the heated components are properly attached and leading away the heat from the components.
 I have had success with the GeekWorm Raspberry Pi 4 Armor Gray, thus leading the cpu at +53C.